26 Great Books on Vietnam

 “In the great power account, Vietnam is the victim of colonization and domination, never a colonizer or conqueror itself.
 Its own internal divisions, ethnic diversity, and conflicts are obscured.”

-Vietnam: A New History is a riveting and groundbreaking book on the history of the country from ancient times to the present day.
-Out of all the books I’ve read on Vietnam, it’s probably helped me understand the country’s history the most.
+Vietnam: A New History is a riveting and groundbreaking book on the history of Vietnam from ancient times to the present day.

-There are so many things that I loved about the book.
 I’m always excited by a book that can make me look at the past in a new way, and Gosha’s book made me rethink many of my assumptions and beliefs about the Vietnam War.

 If you’re into the history of the Vietnam War, I highly recommend this book.
 If you want to know more about the history of Vietnam under the French, then this is also a great book to start.